-Nalda is director of the Wales Institute for Physical Literacy (WIPL) at the University of Wales Trinity Saint David.
+Nalda is director of the Wales Academy for Health and Physical Literacy (WAHPL) at the University of Wales Trinity Saint David.
 She is programme director for the Masters in Physical Education and co-director of the International Physical Education Research Methods Summer Institute.

 Dr. Peter Herbert

 Dr Andy Williams

 Andy leads the research activity of Wales Academy for Health and Physical Literacy (WAHPL).
 Most recently he has developed a new approach to outdoor activities in Physical Education with a focus on authentic adventure experiences and decision making.

 Dr Simon Williams

 David’s background is in exercise physiology and biomechanics of sport; he has provided technical support to athletes and teams up to and including international level.
 More recently, his interests have concerned how exercise and nutrition can be used to improve health, prevent ill health and rehabilitate after illness.